 Instructions

-- Add 2 cups all-purpose flour, 1 and 1/2 stick cold unsalted butter cut into pieces, 1/4 cup granulated sugar and 1 egg yolk.
+- Add 1 ⅓ cups all-purpose flour, 1 stick unsalted butter cut into pieces, ½ cup powdered sugar and 1 egg yolk.

-- Roll the pieces of dough into crescent shapes and place them on a baking sheet lined with baking paper.
+- Roll each piece into a strand app.
+2 inches (5 cm) long.
+Gently bend the strands into crescent shapes and arrange them on a baking sheet lined with parchment paper.

 Notes

-- I grate the walnuts using a manual rotary grinder with a fine shredding blade.
+- I grate the nuts using a manual rotary grinder with a fine shredding blade.

 - Let the crescents cool for a few minutes after baking.
 Then remove cookies from the baking sheet and coat them with vanilla sugar while they are still warm.